Recurring Billing

 Russ Hardy

-For any SaaS (Software as a Service) or subscription-based business, growth is always the main goal.
-The only way to get there though is to have a clear picture of what is creating growth and contraction in your business so you can make strategic and empowered decisions that will help you scale.
+For any SaaS (Software as a Service) or subscription-based business, growth is almost always the main goal.
+The best way to get there though is to have a clear picture of what is driving growth and contraction in your business so you can make strategic and empowered decisions that will help you scale.

 This is where Monthly Recurring Revenue (MRR) comes in.